indimail/indimail-virtualdomains/indimail-x/doc/INSTALL-indimail.md

 a) you are doing this on a fresh system or
 b) in case you are installing this on a live IndiMail System and do not wish to do make install or make install-strip immediately.
 c) IndiMail 2.x follows FHS.
-The base directory is installed in @indimaildir@ and does not contain binaries.
+The base directory is installed in /var/indimail and does not contain binaries.

 Which user should I use to run the commands listed below ?